Overview of Michigan Taxes

 Your employer also withholds money to pre-pay your federal income taxes.
 On the W-4 form you file with your employer, you indicate how much your employer should withhold from your paychecks.
-Your marital status, the number of dependents you have and the number of allowances you claim all affect how much your employer withholds from your paychecks.
-Of course, your pay frequency will also affect the size of your paycheck, with those who are paid monthly getting bigger checks than those who are paid biweekly.
+Things like your marital status and the number of dependents you have all affect how much your employer withholds.
+Of course, your pay frequency will also affect the size of your paycheck, with those who are paid monthly getting larger checks than those who are paid biweekly.

 Withholding calculations changed for the 2018 tax year because of the tax plan that President Trump signed into law in December 2017.
-There are no big changes between 2018 and 2019, but you should check your W-4 just to make sure everything is still correct.
+There were no big changes in 2019, but you should check your W-4 regardless just to make sure everything is still correct.

 FICA taxes and income taxes are mandatory.
 There’s no getting around them.
 But there are some other deductions from your paycheck that are not mandatory.
 These include deductions to cover the premiums for an employer-sponsored insurance plan, as well as contributions to a 401(k), a health savings account (HSA), a flexible spending account (FSA) or any other pre-tax benefit programs, such as for commuter benefits or 529 college savings plans.